The Art of Journaling

 1. Pick a Journaling Process

 Do you want to write in a book, type, or dictate into a device?
 Knowing how you want to share your feelings is essential, because it has to be a process that feels right to you.
 Be open to changing the process.
-For instance, you might start out writing, but find that typing is a more effective method.
+For instance, you might start out writing, but find that typing is a more effective method for you.

 2. Make Your Journal Special

 Like your favorite room that needs to be comfortable, your journal should be a welcoming and happy space where you want to be.
 Pick out a font, special book, or private place to dictate that works for you.
-My journal must have lined paper and preferably be spiral bound.
+My journal must have lined paper and the cover has to resonate with me.

 3. Journal as a Buffer